jsilberm/newdocs/content/drivers/ionic_install_guide.md

 ### Changing number of queues

-Changing number of queues require reloading the ionic driver.
+Changing number of queues is done through "kenv" and requires reloading the ionic driver.
+Ex: